-Bundjalung-Munajali woman Euphemia Bostock was a Founding Member of Boomalli Aboriginal Artists Co-operative in
+Bundjalung-Munajali woman Euphemia Bostock is a Founding Member of Boomalli Aboriginal Artists Co-operative, for

 Euphemia, and her brothers, Lester and Gerald, were founding members of Sydney’s Aboriginal Black Theatre in 1972.
 Her

 clothing designs were showcased in Paris at the Au Printemps Department Store exhibition - Australis Down Under.
 Other exhibitions include the Museum of Sydney’s Bamaradbanga (to make

 open) in 1999, and Tactility – two centuries of Indigenous textiles and fibre at the National Gallery of Australia (NGA) in 2003.
 In 1999 a section of Euphemia’s most recognisable